mcyph/global_subnational_covid_data/README.md

 Should not be used for anything important, and is strictly for non-commercial or research purposes only.
-The boundaries and names are aligned to other datasets/standards such as ISO 3166 mainly for consistency and do not imply I endorse or accept them.
+The boundaries and names are aligned to other datasets/standards such as ISO 3166 mainly for consistency and the mappings do not imply I endorse or accept them.

 If you use this data, please acknowledge the sources below, and cite that it was automatically aggregated using the